-${\tt gmake}$ help lists all make options. gmake checkout allows you to easily checkout Cactus arrangements and thorns.
-For example, it can checkout all the thorns in any thornlist file found in the thornlists subdirectory of the Cactus root directory. gmake cvsdiff shows differences between the checked out version of Cactus and that in the CVS repositories. gmake cvsstatus shows status of the checked out version of Cactus, reporting which files have been modified or need updating. gmake cvsupdate updates flesh and all thorns from CVS repositories. gmake configinfo prints configuration options for every configuration found in user's ${\tt configs}$ subdirectory. gmake default creates a new configuration with a default name. gmake distclean deletes your configs directory, and hence all your configurations.

-gmake downsize removes non-essential files as documents and test suites to allow for minimal installation size.

-gmake newthorn creates a new thorn, prompting for the necessary information and creating template files.

-gmake TAGS creates an Emacs style TAGS file.
+gmake help lists all make options. gmake checkout allows you to easily checkout Cactus arrangements and thorns.
+For example, it can checkout all the thorns in any thornlist file found in the thornlists subdirectory of the Cactus root directory. gmake configinfo prints configuration options for every configuration found in user's ${\tt configs}$ subdirectory. ${\tt gmake}$ default creates a new configuration with a default name. gmake distclean deletes your configs directory, and hence all your configurations. gmake downsize removes non-essential files as documents and test suites to allow for minimal installation size. $$ gmake newthorn creates a new thorn, prompting for the necessary information and creating template files. gmake TAGS creates an Emacs style TAGS file.
 See section D8 for using tags within Cactus.